ahyenl/Calculator-Web-Application/README.md

 o	Close and Open Buttons: To close and re open the calculator app.

 # Basic Usage
-1. Entering Numbers and Operators:
+1.Entering Numbers and Operators:

     •Use the buttons to enter numbers (0-9) and basic arithmetic operators (+, -, *, /, %).

-2. Performing Calculations:
+2.Performing Calculations:

     •After entering the expression, press the "=" button or hit the Enter key to perform the calculation.